 While exploring this trauma-BPD link, a number of cross-sectional studies focusing on adult populations commonly emphasize the role of emotion dysregulation (ED), specifically a high sensitivity to negative emotional stimuli[18–20].
 For example, Tyrka et al. (2009) suggested that a sensitivity to negative emotional stimuli is a central aspect of BPD symptomatology, and they found in a community sample of adults with childhood experiences of abuse and neglect were more likely to report symptoms of BPD than those without such childhood adversities[16].
 Gratz et al. (2008), employing a sample of inner-city substance users, found a partial indirect effect via emotion dysregulation between childhood trauma and BPD status.
 Their work further identified emotional abuse as the only factor significantly associated with BPD status after controlling for other forms of abuse and negative affect [15].

-Emotional Dysregulation

 Emotion regulation (ER) involves the ability to modify one's emotional processes across several areas such as goals, awareness, or strategies [21,22].
 Emotion dysregulation (i.e., unsuccessful ER) usually concerns failure in targeting one or several of these cognitive/behavioral areas.
 For instance, an individual might lack awareness of their own emotions, be unable to activate or achieve a goal, and/or lack adaptive strategies to alter emotional processes [21].
 In line with Linehan’s biosocial theoretical perspective of BPD, ED can manifest as excessive sensitivity to negative emotional stimuli, a high amplitude of emotional response and/or a slow return to baseline [18,23].
 For example, a study of undergraduate women showed that emotional vulnerability (including a heightened sensitivity to emotional stimuli and a slow return to baseline) was significantly associated with symptoms of BPD [24].
 In addition, another study of a community sample indicated that negative affectivity was significantly associated with BPD symptoms, and a maladaptive emotion regulation strategy (thought suppression) fully mediated the relationship between negative affect and BPD symptoms [25].
 Consistent with previous studies, emotion dysregulation was also found to have indirect effects on features of BPD while taking negative emotional intensity and reactivity into account [26].

 An elevated sensitivity to negative emotional stimuli has been consistently reported among BPD individuals [15,27,28].
 Among those which examined trauma as key risk factors , three types of NA were frequently reported by individuals with BPD, including shame, guilt, and anger [20,29–32].
 For instance, shame is consistently associated with an early experience of sexual abuse and results in a wide array of negative outcomes relevant for BPD symptomatology, including low self-esteem, negative self-appraisals, intolerance of disapproval and problematic interpersonal relationships [29].
 Likewise, persistent anger has been noted among trauma survivors, especially for those who later carry a diagnosis of PTSD.
 Finally, maladaptive regulation of negative emotions was reported to be associated with several psychopathologies, including BPD [33].

-Our Focus
+Aims and Significance of the Current Study